openssl/openssl/doc/designs/quic-design/glossary.md

 not part of the APL.
 An XSO wraps a QUIC_STREAM once that stream is exposed as an API object.
 As such, a `QUIC_CONNECTION` is to a `QUIC_CHANNEL` what a `QUIC_XSO` is to a `QUIC_STREAM`.

+**RCID:** Remote CID.
+Refers to a CID which has been provided to us by a peer and which we can place in the DCID field of an outgoing packet.
+See also LCID.

+**RCIDM:** Remote CID Manager.
+Tracks RCIDs which have been provided to us by a peer.
+See also LCIDM.

 **REGEN:** A strategy for regenerating lost frames.
 This strategy regenerates the frame from canonical data sources without having to store a copy of the